DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: PERFORMANCE EVALUATION

 \subsubsection{Comparison of Static P/D Inference-Performance}

-We extract the first $1024$ entries from \text{Microsoft Azure traces} and use \text{ShareGPT} as the source of request content, generate a request set with average input/output lengths of approximately $1024/245$.
+To compare the performance of DOPD with representative PD-aggregated and PD-disaggregated approaches under a static P/D configuration, we extract the first $1024$ entries from \text{Microsoft Azure traces} and use \text{ShareGPT} as the source of request content, generate a request set with average input/output sequence length of approximately $1024/245$.
 We then show two sets of experiments.

-First, we compare DOPD with a representative PD-aggregation system and a PD-Disaggregation baseline using the \text{Llama-70B-FP8} model.
-The aggregation baseline (\text{vLLM}) is deployed on $4$ H100 GPUs, whereas both disaggregation baselines (\text{Dynamo} and \text{DOPD}) are configured as \text{2P (TP=1) / 2D (TP=2)}.
+First, we compare DOPD with a representative PD-aggregation system and a PD-Disaggregation baseline using the \text{LLaMa-3.3-70B-FP8} model.
+The aggregation baseline (\text{vLLM}) is deployed on $4$ H100 GPUs, whereas both disaggregation baselines (\text{Dynamo} and \text{DOPD}) are configured as \text{2P (TP=1) / 1D (TP=2)}.
 We generate inference workload from the \text{Microsoft Azure traces} and replay it to each deployment.
 Results are reported in Figure~\ref{fig:static_comp_70b}, which shows goodput, TTFT, TPOT, and end-to-end latency under the same workload.
-Compared to PD-aggregation (i.e., \text{vLLM}), DOPD reduces P90 TPOT from $0.097$s up to $0.079$s and increases goodput by up to $1.5\times$.
+Compared to vLLM, DOPD reduces P90 TPOT from $0.097$s up to $0.079$s and increases goodput by up to $1.5\times$.
 Under reasonable SLO constraints (violation rate $<5\%$), DOPD also supports a substantially higher maximum concurrency, rising from $72$ to $112$.

 Second, we evaluate three PD-Disaggregation systems using the \text{facebook/opt-30b} model.
-In these experiments each system uses $1$ H100 GPU as the P-instance and $4$ H100 GPUs as D-instances ($TP=4$).
+In these experiments each system are configured as \text{1P (TP=1) / 1D (TP=4)}.
 Results appear in Figure~\ref{fig:static_comp_30b}.
 As concurrency increases, DOPD's benefits become pronounced: relative to a representative disaggregation system (\text{DistServe}), DOPD reduces P90 TTFT from $7.10$s to $2.31$s and improves goodput by up to 27\%.
 Under the SLO constraints (violation rate $<5\%$), the maximum supported concurrency increases from $88$ to $104$.
-Similarly, compared with \text{Dynamo}, DOPD achieves substantial improvements across all reported metrics.
+Through DOPD's length-aware scheduling, it significantly outperforms Dynamo across all evaluation metrics.